CSS-Tricks/MovingBoxes/README.markdown

 ## Changelog

+###Version 2.0.1 (3/31/2011)
+* Added more width to the scroll container.
+Fix for issue #19.
+* Centered the image... silly css problem.
+Fix for issue #20.
+* Moving boxes will no longer scroll when using the space bar or arrow keys inside an input, selector or textarea.
+Fix for issue #22.

 ###Version 2.0 (3/11/2011)
 * Made all css class name more unique by adding a "mb-" in front.
 Fix for [issue #15](https://github.com/chriscoyier/MovingBoxes/issues/15).
 * Removed font-size animation, and set percentage font sizes in the css.
 This reduces the amount of scripting and speeds up the script.
 CSS comments added to make these changes more clear.